yanghengtang/tp/docs/UserGuide.md

 **Format**: `delete_tag_a INDEX t\PRESCRIPTION`

-* Deletes the prescription of the appointment at the specified `INDEX`.
+* Deletes the prescription from the appointment at the specified `INDEX`.
 * The index refers to the index number shown in the displayed appointment list.
 * The index **must be a positive integer** 1, 2, 3, …
 * The given `PRESCRIPTION` must be a present prescription of the specified appointment.